Zoom In Disparities in Healthcare LLM Q&A: Conclusion

-This study examines informational disparities in LLMs applied to healthcare contexts across multiple languages.
-All analyses were conducted using publicly available data from Wikipedia.
-Therefore, no private, sensitive or personally identifiable health information was accessed or processed.
-All evaluations were performed solely for research purposes and none of the LLMs analyzed should be solely used to provide medical device.
+\textbf{Ethics Statement} All analyses used publicly available Wikipedia data.
+Therefore, no private, sensitive, or personally identifiable health information was accessed or processed.
+All evaluations were performed solely for research purposes, and none of the LLMs analyzed should be solely used to provide a medical device.
 We acknowledge that the disparities observed across languages and Wikipedia may reflect broader inequities in global health communication and data representation.
-Through this analysis, we aim to promote more equitable and fair multilingual health-care applications.
+Through this analysis, we aim to promote more equitable and fair multilingual health-care applications. \\

-Furthermore, our work has several limitations: (i) AlignScore is English-centric, so we translate non-English evidence and answers into English, which may introduce artifacts; (ii) Wikipedia is used as the proxy reference for constructing questions and evidence, and neither Wikipedia excerpts nor model outputs were independently fact-checked; (iii) budget constraints (paid APIs for most models) and limited availability of native speakers restricted us to a relatively small number of Q\&A pairs and single-turn interactions; and (iv) because LLMs are trained in heterogeneous sources, their knowledge does not need to align with Wikipedia, so our findings reflect alignment \emph{relative to Wikipedia} rather than clinical correctness.
+\textbf{Limitations} Finally, we acknowledge several limitations of our work: $(i)$ AlignScore is EN-centric, so we translate non-EN content into EN, which may introduce artifacts; $(ii)$ Wikipedia is the only reference source and not a clinical gold standard, so scores indicate alignment to Wikipedia rather than medical correctness or guideline adherence, without independent fact-checking; $(iii)$ budget constraints (paid APIs for most models) and limited native speakers restricted the number of Q\&A pairs and single-turn interactions; and $(iv)$ because LLMs are trained on heterogeneous sources, their knowledge may not align with Wikipedia, so our findings reflect alignment \emph{relative to Wikipedia} rather than clinical correctness. \\

+\textbf{Future Work} \changemarker{We plan to extend reference sources beyond Wikipedia to include multilingual clinical and public health materials.
+Incorporating such sources would enable evaluation of factual alignment not only to publicly accessible knowledge but also to clinically validated recommendations.
+We will replace translation dependent scoring with multilingual factuality assessments complemented by native-speaker adjudication; and expand the scope to larger datasets, more languages, and multi-turn interactions.}